hdeiner/Stack/README.md

 boolean stackCheck = myStack.peek().equals("Dog");  //returns true
 ```

-Overflow this 3 String stack.
+Overflow this 3 String stack with "Dog" on it.
 This will cause an "stack overflow" exception.

 ```java
 myStack.push("Cat");